TV-Eats/tv-eats/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-# Database & Backend
+## Database & Backend

 This project uses [Supabase](https://supabase.com/) as it's database.
 It is also used as the backend and authentication platform.
-I recommend you create an account linked to GitHub.
+I recommend you create an account linked to your GitHub account.

+### Setup

-### 1. Install Docker Desktop
+#### 1. Install Docker Desktop

 [Download & install from here.](https://www.docker.com/products/docker-desktop/)
 You can skip signing in.

-### 2. Be invited to the TV-Eats Supabase org
+#### 2. Be invited to the TV-Eats Supabase org

 Ask to be invited to the org to get access to the project

-### 3. Install the Supabase CLI tool
+#### 3. Install the Supabase CLI tool

 Follow the getting [started guide](https://supabase.com/docs/guides/cli/getting-started)

-### 4. Login to Supabase and Link the TV-Eats project
+#### 4. Login to Supabase and Link the TV-Eats project

 `supabase login`
 `supabase link`

-### 5. Start the local database
+#### 5. Start the local database

 `supabase start`

-a
+You should now be able to see the database locally at [http://127.0.0.1:54323/project/default/database/tables](http://127.0.0.1:54323/project/default/database/tables)